Expressions of Interest

-Should you wish to be a part of shaping the future of South Australia’s medical workforce please submit your EoI using the above link.
-We will inform you of upcoming accreditation team member workshops and training opportunities.
+Should you wish to be a part of shaping the future of South Australia’s medical workforce please register your interest to attend future workshops.

-Alternatively for more information please contact SA MET Education and Accreditation Unit on 08 8226 7321 or email HealthSAMETAccreditation@sa.gov.au
+Alternatively please contact SA MET accreditation team on 08 8226 7231 or email HealthSAMETAccreditation@sa.gov.au

-The Accreditation Team Member Guide (v4.4, Nov 22, PDF format) has been developed for accreditation team leaders and members providing a clear outline of their role along with necessary information and tools to conduct a comprehensive accreditation review.
+The Accreditation Surveyor Guideline has been developed for accreditation surveyors to outline the role and responsibilities, and include necessary information and tools to conduct a comprehensive accreditation assessment.

-The composition of an accreditation visit team will depend on the size of the Local Health Network (LHNs), and the training program it provides.
-The accreditation visit team will usually comprise three to six visitors, who may represent the following groups: Directors of Clinical Training (DCTs), Clinicians, Trainee Medical Officers (TMOs), Medical Education Officers (MEOs) or Medical administrators.
+The composition of an accreditation surveyor team will depend on the size of the Local Health Network and the training program it provides.
+The accreditation surveyor team will usually comprise four to six member, who may represent the following groups: Directors of Clinical Training, Senior Clinicians, prevocational doctors, Medical Education Officers or Medical administrators.
 Special expertise may be sought if particular issues have been identified prior to the accreditation visit.

-It is the responsibility of the accreditation team to:
+It is the responsibility of the accreditation surveyors to:

-- Conduct a comprehensive review of the supervision, training and support received by TMOs at the LHN under consideration.
+- Conduct a comprehensive review of the supervision, training and wellbeing support received by prevocational doctor at the health facility under consideration.

 - Act in a courteous, professional and non-judgemental manner as a representative of the SA MET Health Advisory Council (the Advisory Council).

-The accreditation team leader is appointed by the Accreditation Committee on the basis of their accreditation experience and leadership qualities.
-Accreditation team leaders are responsible for:
+The accreditation surveyor lead is appointed by the Accreditation Committee on the basis of their accreditation experience and leadership qualities.
+Accreditation surveyor leads are responsible for:

 - Leadership and direction of each accreditation visit, the finalisation of each report and the assessment of team members; and